 They said the newly discovered coronaviruses are not closely related to coronaviruses Severe Acute Respiratory Syndrome (SARS CoV-1), Middle East Respiratory Syndrome (MERS) or SARS-CoV-2.

 “Viral pandemics remind us how closely human health is connected to the health of wildlife and the environment,” said Marc Valitutto, a former wildlife veterinarian with the Smithsonian’s Global Health Program, and lead author of the study.

 “Worldwide, humans are interacting with wildlife with increasing frequency, so the more we understand about these viruses in animals –what allows them to mutate and how they spread to other species — the better we can reduce their pandemic potential,” Valitutto said.

 Researchers detected these new viruses while conducting surveillance of animals and people to better understand the circumstances for disease spillover.

-The team focused their research on sites in Myanmar where humans are more likely to come into close contact with local wildlife due to changes in land use and development.
+The team focused their research on sites in Myanmar where humans are more likely to come into close contact with local wildlife due to land use and development changes.

 From May 2016 to August 2018, they collected more than 750 saliva and fecal samples from bats in these areas.